 If you are considering a redesign for your hybrid team, start by looking at how your employees are currently collaborating.

 Collaboration looks different in every industry and even for each company within that industry.
-There can’t be a specific layout that works for each one.
-Collaboration furniture can be as unique as you are.
+There can’t be a certain layout that works for each one.
+Collaboration space can be as unique as you are.

 Create a Flexible Hybrid Office Layout

-Creating a flexible hybrid office layout is essential for businesses to respond quickly to the changing needs of the workplace.
-Flexible layouts provide the ability to reconfigure your physical office space to meet the needs of your employees, enabling better productivity, functionality, and comfort.
-This flexibility is necessary as the number of employees changes in the office from day to day, and even from hour to hour.
+Creating a hybrid office layout is crucial for businesses to respond quickly to the changing workplace.
+Enable better productivity, functionality, and comfort.
+Regardless, flexibility is needed as many employees change in the office from day to day, and even from hour to hour.

-In the past, collaboration was done in enclosed meeting areas, with workstations like cubicles out in the open areas.
-With the rise of hybrid work, collaboration spaces are taking over the open office layout.
-Create these spaces to meet the various needs and meeting sizes of a changing workforce.
+In the past, collaboration was done in meeting areas.
+With stations like cubicles out in the open areas.
+With the rise of hybrid work, common spaces are taking over the open office space.
+Create these spaces to meet the many needs of a changing workforce.

-In our hybrid realities, meetings are often conducted between one or two in-office workers, with several others zooming in.
+In our hybrid world, meetings are often conducted between one or two office workers, with many others zooming in.

-In our hybrid realities, meetings are often conducted between one or two in-office workers, with several others zooming in.
-Collaboration in that situation looks like a private space for a video call.
-In other cases, many in-person workers might need to gather around a whiteboard to brainstorm.
+In the hybrid world, meetings are often conducted between one or two office workers, with several others zooming in.
+Collaboration in that instance looks like a private space for a video call.
+In other cases, many workers may need to gather around a whiteboard to brainstorm.
 Or a large group might be gathering for company-wide training.
 Moveable partitions create whatever size space you need.
 Designed to be mobile, these partitions, which often double as whiteboards or planters, can be configured and reconfigured quickly and easily throughout the day.

 Incorporate the Best of Work From Home

-Employees like working from home for many reasons.
-But some of the top reasons include improved work-life balance, healthier lifestyles, flexible scheduling, reduced commute, fewer interruptions, comfort, and creative control over their workspace.
-While you can’t incorporate all of these perks into your office, you can bring the best of working from home to the office.
+Employees like working from home.
+But some of the top reasons include improved work life balance.
+This means healthy living, flexible work, short commutes, few interruptions, comfort, and control over their space.
+You can’t use all of these perks in your office.
+But you can bring the best of working from home to the office.

-Allow employees flexible start and end times.
-This alone can help with work-life balance, health, and commute times.
-Some employees like to come in a bit later to see their kids off to school or fit in a morning workout.
-Others might want to start earlier and get out of work earlier to catch a friend for happy hour or miss the peek commute times.
+Allow workers flexible start and end times.
+This can help with work life balance, health, and long commute times.
+Some workers like to come in later to see their kids off to school.
+Or fit in a morning workout.
+However, others might want to start earlier and get out of work earlier to catch a friend for happy hour or miss the peek commute times.
 Whatever the reason, flexible scheduling gives your employees better balance and control over their days.

 Create a space that is designed to bring people together.

-Many other perks can be incorporated by design.
-Prioritizing comfort could look like including more lounge furniture in break rooms, collaboration areas, or alternative workspaces.
-But it could also mean adding ergonomic features in workstations like chairs, keyboards, and sit-stand desk options.
+Many other perks can be used in design.
+Prioritizing comfort could look like more lounge furniture in break rooms, collaboration areas, or different workspaces.
+But it could also mean adding ergonomic features in workstations.
 Or even relaxing the dress code!

-Limiting interruptions is often hard at the office, but incorporating acoustic elements in your hybrid office layout is a step in the right direction.
+Limiting interruptions is often hard at the office.
+However, using acoustic elements in your hybrid office layout is a step in the right direction.
 The majority of these pieces are designed to reduce the overall volume of the office.
-But some pieces, like the acoustic privacy pod, are designed to be a complete break from the noise.
+However, some pieces like the acoustic privacy pod, are built to be a complete break from the noise.

 Provide the Right Technology